TheJacksonLaboratory/FunDataR/1_R_primer/lesson2.md

   draws from a normal (a.k.a guassian) distribution with a mean of 10 and a standard deviation of 3.
 For the 'treated' group, we simulate values by drawing from a normal distribution with a mean of 15 and a standard deviation of 5.
-  Normal distributions can be fully specified using just the two parameters, `mean` and `sd`.
+  Normal distributions can be fully specified using just two parameters, `mean` and `sd`.
 The `rnorm()` function is used to generate random values from a normal distribution.
 Executing `?nrorm` will display a help page with other related functions for the normal distribution.